Miska-Mynttinen/assignment-2-792295/reports/Assignment-2-Report.md

 }
 ```

-Tenant 2 sends less IoT sensor data inconsistently so they have more restrictions and more expensive service costs. (payment group 2)
+Tenant 2 sends less IoT sensor data inconsistently so they have more restrictions and more expensive service costs and has lower priority than tenant 1. (payment group 2)
+Tenant 2 wants to store only the aggregate data processed from the raw data which takes up less resources but generates less revenue.
 ### tenant2_schema_constraints:
 ```json
 {